pmndrs/drei/README.md

   files={['px.png', 'nx.png', 'py.png', 'ny.png', 'pz.png', 'nz.png']}
   path="/"
   preset={null}
-  scene={undefined} // adds the ability to pass a custom THREE.Scene />
+  scene={undefined} // adds the ability to pass a custom THREE.Scene, can also be a ref />
 ```